kwonalbert/spacemint/README.md

-# Spacecoin
+# Spacemint

-This is a prototype of Spacecoin, which is described in more detail at https://eprint.iacr.org/2015/528.pdf (Cryptocurrency) and https://eprint.iacr.org/2013/796.pdf (Proof-of-space; PoS).
+This is a prototype of Spacemint (Spacecoin), which is described in more detail at https://eprint.iacr.org/2015/528.pdf (Cryptocurrency) https://eprint.iacr.org/2013/796.pdf (Proof-of-space; PoS).
 This README explains some implementation details.